pmoorey/articles/stackdriver-tracing.md

 **Waterfall chart**

-After executing the script the first trace is now visible in StackDriver Trace in Google Cloud.
+After executing the script a first trace will immediately be visible in the StackDriver Trace section of Google Cloud.
 As you can see, the parent span is named 'it-process', followed by child spans of 'it-process/get-master-data', 'it-process/get-it-system-data' etc.

 _Chart highlighting each operation in the script, with processing times_